Office of Undergraduate Research Undergraduate research will set you apart.

 Financial Research Management Lab Research Assistant

-Focus on data entry, data analysis, designing and implementing programs /activities,, conduct literature reviews and make a tangible impact across Alabama.
-The FRM Extension area delivers FAFSA decision-making, money management and housing education to over 160 communities partners.
-The FRM Lab supports the mission of the Alabama Cooperative Extension System to deliver science-based programs that promote the quality of life and well-being Alabamians.
-For more information or to apply, please visit the link above or contact Dr. Portia Johnson (plj0009@auburn.edu).
+Focus is on data entry, data analysis, designing and implementing programs/ activities, conduct literature reviews, and make a tangible impact across Alabama.
+The FRM Extension area delivers FAFSA decision-making, money management, and housing education to over 160 community partners.
+The FRM Lab supports the mission of the Alabama Cooperative Extension System to deliver science-based programs that promote the quality of life and well-being of Alabamians.
+For more information or to apply, please visit the link above or contact Dr. Portia Johnson (plj0009@auburn.edu)

 College of Liberal Arts